vuestorefront/storefront-ui/apps/docs/components/components/quantityselector.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The QuantitySelector allows the selection of a digital value and the display of additional information.
 ---
 # QuantitySelector

-The QuantitySelector allows the selection of a digital value and the display of additional information.
+{{ $frontmatter.description }}

 <Generate />